-Science Natural Science The Uncanny Intelligence of Slime Mold By Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
-She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Updated October 11, 2018 CC BY 2.0.
-Martin Jambon/flickr Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy Who says you need an actual brain to be smart?
-New research adds advanced problem-solving to the slime mold’s bag of clever tricks.
-Physarum polycephalum is a single-cell organism that can grow to several square yards in size.
-It likes the shady, cool and moist environs of the forest floor, where it extends its oozy tendril-branches in the search for prey.
-It is neither plant, nor animal or fungus, but a gelatinous amoeba that is coaxing scientists into rethinking intelligent behavior.
+News Science The Uncanny Intelligence of Slime Mold Who says you need an actual brain to be smart?
+Researchers add advanced problem-solving to the slime mold’s bag of clever tricks.
+By Melissa Breyer Melissa Breyer Twitter Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
+She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others.
+Learn about our editorial process Updated March 27, 2023 10:38AM EDT Share Twitter Pinterest Email CC BY 2.0.
+Martin Jambon/flickr News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive Physarum polycephalum is a single-cell organism that can grow to several square yards in size.
+It likes the shady, cool, and moist environs of the forest floor, where it extends its oozy tendril-branches in search of prey.
+It is neither plant nor animal or fungus, but a gelatinous amoeba that is coaxing scientists into rethinking intelligent behavior.
 Although its name means “many-headed slime,” it actually has no brain, which makes its skillset even more remarkable.
 P. polycephalum has been shown to solve complicated mazes, anticipate events, remember where it has been, construct transport networks comparable to those designed by human engineers and even make irrational decisions—something long-considered the private domain of those of us with brains.
-And now researchers have found that this bright yellow slimy blob has excellent decision-making capabilities, as measured by its success in figuring out the two-armed bandit problem.
-Notes the study by researchers from New Jersey Institute of Technology (NJIT), the University of Sydney, the University of Sheffield and the University of Leeds: This [two-armed bandit] problem has previously only been used to study organisms with brains, yet here we demonstrate that a brainless unicellular organism compares the relative qualities of multiple options, integrates over repeated samplings to perform well in random environments, and combines information on reward frequency and magnitude in order to make correct and adaptive decisions.
-Go, slime mold!
-Maybe they should call it the "smarty-pants slime."
-The two-armed bandit problem is a classic test to determine decision-making abilities; and it is typically used for creatures with brains.
+But that's not all.
+A 2016 study by researchers from the New Jersey Institute of Technology (NJIT), the University of Sydney, the University of Sheffield, and the University of Leeds researchers have found that this bright yellow slimy blob has excellent decision-making capabilities, as measured by its success in figuring out the two-armed bandit problem.
+The study authors write: This [two-armed bandit] problem has previously only been used to study organisms with brains, yet here we demonstrate that a brainless unicellular organism compares the relative qualities of multiple options, integrates over repeated samplings to perform well in random environments, and combines information on reward frequency and magnitude in order to make correct and adaptive decisions.
+Way to go, slime mold!
+The two-armed bandit problem is a classic test to determine decision-making abilities, and it is typically used for creatures with brains.
 In the experiment, two levers are offered, each of which proffers a random reward.
 One of the levers more frequently delivers a better reward, so researchers look for when the subject figures it out and decides to stick with the higher-rewarding lever.
 Known as the “exploration-exploitation tradeoff,” the phenomenon is relevant beyond slot machines; it can apply to situations as diverse as investors picking start-up companies to drivers selecting a parking space.
 Since slime molds don’t have arms with which to pull levers, the researchers adapted the experiment by giving them the choice to explore two opposite paths peppered with food as the reward.
 What the researchers found is that the slime mold was able to compare the relative qualities of multiple choices and most often opted for the direction with the higher overall concentration of food.
 “It was able to sum up the number of food patches encountered in each direction, as well as the quantity of food present at each patch to make correct and adaptive decisions as to the direction it should move next.”
 "Working with Physarum constantly challenges our preconceived notions of the minimum biological hardware that is required for sophisticated behavior," says principal investigator of the study, Simon Garnier.
-So maybe P. polycephalum doesn’t fall in love or write music or ponder existential mysteries like humans do, but it’s remarkable to consider how other creatures live and “think,” even without brains.
+So maybe P. polycephalum doesn’t fall in love or write music or ponder existential mysteries as humans do, but it’s remarkable to consider how other creatures live and “think,” even without brains.
 We all have our place on this planet, and even odd blobs of slime deserve respect for mastering their bit of forest floor.
 As the study concludes, “Our results show that taking a wider, more inclusive view of cognition allows a greater appreciation for the broad diversity of information processing, problem-solving and decision-making strategies spread across all taxa.”
 Indeed!
 See some of P. polycephalum's tricks in the nifty video below.